TIBCOSoftware/snappydata/docs/quickstart.md

 #####Getting started using SQL

-We will use SnappySession created above to fire SQL queries
+We illustrate SQL using Spark SQL invoked using the Session API.
+You can also use any SQL client tool (e.g. Snappy Shell; example in the How-to section).

 * Create a column table with a simple schema [Int, String] and default options.
-For detailed option see [here]
+For details on the options see [here]
 ```scala
 scala>  snappy.sql("create table colTable(CustKey Integer, CustName String) using column options()")
 ```